 Expat Job And Career Opportunities

 Expats working in Canada are required to have a permanent residence visa or temporary work visa, and this is a recent requirement.
-The intention of temporary work visas is to allow expats to fill the jobs that Canadians aren’t filling on their own, and this is a main basis on which these visas are awarded.
+The intention of temporary work visas is to allow expats to fill the jobs that Canadians aren’t filling on their own, and this is the main basis on which these visas are awarded.

 The job market in Canada is largely services, but also has a strong focus on natural resources—fishing, mining and forestry.
 In Quebec, job seekers may be expected to know French.

 Canada has one of the best education systems in the world.
 It is well-funded and based on the sound values of equality.
-Antiracial and indigenous studies are a key learning requirement.
+Anti-racial and indigenous studies are a key learning requirement.
 Education is compulsory up to the age of 16.
-Canada’s university system is just as advanced and in fact Canada has the highest tertiary enrolment percentages in the world.
+Canada’s university system is just as advanced and in fact, Canada has the highest tertiary enrolment percentages in the world.

 Canada’s private schools only hold 5.6% of students, as opposed to ~40% in Australia.
 Also, Canada doesn’t have a selective school system, which is another boon for equality.

 Like Australia, Canada has a Medicare system that provides almost universal coverage irrespective of the ability to pay.
 This is yet another reason why Canada is a country that is a leader in equality.
 Canada’s healthcare system is even more public than Australia’s.
-Less people opt for the private healthcare option and doctors are actually not allowed to charge for their services.
+Fewer people opt for the private healthcare option and doctors are actually not allowed to charge for their services.

 5 Tips For Moving To Canada